 (first posted 2/13/2012.
-Revised 12/27/2019) This bus is a milestone, the first genuine articulated highway bus.
+Revised 12/27/2019) This bus is a milestone, the first genuine articulated high-speed highway bus.
 And it was highly advanced in other ways too, with a magnesium body, supercharged diesel, air conditioning, and more.
 This is a truly groundbreaking design, but like all of the following articulated highway coaches, it was not deemed successful.
 Articulated buses have become practically ubiquitous as transit buses, but they have repeatedly struck out on the highway.

 Here’s Henry J. Kaiser at the wheel, and enjoying that expansive view through the unusually large windshield for the times.
 Henry was a truly remarkable character, a classic American success story, having left home at thirteen with five borrowed dollars in his pocket to seek his fortune.
 Times have changed indeed.